-Reciprocal agreements are the most promising way to provide uniform oversight of institutions to provide student protections to address the uneven variation of state institutional compliance.
+Reciprocal agreements are the most promising way to provide uniform oversight of institutions to provide student protections to address the uneven variation of state institutional approvals nationwide.

-The State Authorization Reciprocity Agreements (SARA) is a state to state reciprocal agreement that establishes national uniform requirements for interstate offering of distance-education courses and programs plus standards for other activities including, but not limited to: experiential learning, recruiting, and marketing in a state other than the home state of the institution.
-SARA standards apply only in SARA states for institutions that “operate under” or “participate in” SARA.
+The State Authorization Reciprocity Agreements (SARA) is a state to state reciprocal agreement that establishes national uniform requirements for interstate offering of distance-education courses and programs plus requirements for other activities including, but not limited to: experiential learning, recruiting, and marketing in a state other than the home state of the institution.